 All regular papers and technical communications will be presented during the conference.
 Authors of accepted papers will, by default, be automatically included in the list of ALP members, who will receive quarterly updates from the Logic Programming Newsletter at no cost.

 A school on logic programming will be held before the conference.
-More up to date information is available at the school web page.
+More up to date information is available at Autumn School on Logic Programming web page.